WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-Push a signed exchange for which it is not authoritative, and the client MUST NOT treat a PUSH_PROMISE for which the server is not authoritative as a stream error (Section 5.4.2 of {{!RFC7540}}) of type PROTOCOL_ERROR, as described in Section 8.2 of {{?RFC7540}}.
+Push a signed exchange for which it is not authoritative, and the client MUST NOT treat a PUSH_PROMISE for which the server is not authoritative as a stream error (Section 5.4.2 of {{!RFC7540}}) of type PROTOCOL_ERROR, as described in Section 8.2 of {{?RFC7540}}, unless there is another error as described below.

-Instead, the client MUST validate such a PUSH_PROMISE and its response by running the algorithm in {{cross-origin-trust}} over:
+Instead, the client MUST validate such a PUSH_PROMISE and its response against the following list:

+1. If the PUSH_PROMISE includes any non-pseudo request header fields, the client MUST treat it as a stream error (Section 5.4.2 of {{!RFC7540}}) of type PROTOCOL_ERROR.
+1. If the PUSH_PROMISE's method is not `GET`, the client MUST treat it as a stream error (Section 5.4.2 of {{!RFC7540}}) of type PROTOCOL_ERROR.
+1. Run the algorithm in {{cross-origin-trust}} over:
    * The `Signature` header field from the response.
    * The effective request URI from the PUSH_PROMISE.
-* The canonical serialization ({{canonical-cbor}}) of the CBOR representation ({{cbor-representation}}) of the following request and response metadata and
-  headers:
-  * The method and headers from the PUSH_PROMISE.
-  * The pushed response's status and its headers except for the `Signature` header field.
+   * The canonical serialization ({{canonical-cbor}}) of the CBOR representation ({{cbor-representation}}) of the pushed response's status and its headers except for the `Signature` header field.
    * The response's payload.

    If this returns "invalid", the client MUST treat the response as a stream error (Section 5.4.2 of {{!RFC7540}}) of type NO_TRUSTED_EXCHANGE_SIGNATURE.
    Otherwise, the client MUST treat the pushed response as if the server were authoritative for the PUSH_PROMISE's authority.

 #### Open Questions ### {#oq-cross-origin-push}